shaik1002/biggitlabbomb/doc/user/application_security/container_scanning/index.md

 #### Create and use a Trivy Java database mirror

 When the `trivy` scanner is used and a `jar` file is encountered in a container image being scanned, `trivy` downloads an additional `trivy-java-db` vulnerability database.
 By default, the `trivy-java-db` database is hosted as an [OCI artifact](https://oras.land/docs/quickstart/) at `ghcr.io/aquasecurity/trivy-java-db:1`.
-If this registry is [not accessible](#running-container-scanning-in-an-offline-environment) or responds with `TOOMANYREQUESTS`, one solution is to mirror the `trivy-java-db` to a more accessible container registry:
+If this registry is not accessible, for example in a network-isolated offline GitLab instance, one solution is to mirror the `trivy-java-db` to a container registry that can be accessed in the offline instance:

 ```yaml
 mirror trivy java db: